Most interesting landmarks of South Korea

 - Samseonghyeol – Jeju.
 Three mysterious holes in the ground in Jeju City.
 According to legends from these holes came semigods – founders of the ancient Tamna state on Jeju island.
 In the 16th century here were built walls and altar.

 - Bukchon Hanok Village – Seoul.
 Traditional village with original, approximately 600 years old network of streets and alleys.
 In village have been preserved many hanok – traditional houses.

 - Gyeongju – North Gyeongsang.
 Former capital of Silla Kingdom.
 In the city are located numerous monuments of architecture and history and it is nicknamed "the museum without walls".

 - Hahoe Traditional Village – North Gyeongsang.
-Traditional village from the 16th century which was built in accordance with the geomantic guidelines of pungsu – in plan it resembles a lotus flower.
-Ancient shamanistic traditions, traditional architecture and art traditions are preserved here.
+A traditional village from the 16th century.
+The village was built in accordance with the geomantic guidelines of pungsu and in plan it resembles a lotus flower.
+Local people have preserved here ancient shamanistic traditions, traditional architecture and art traditions.

 - Oeam Village – South Chungcheong.
 Well preserved clan village, developed by Yi family over the last 500 years.
 There are 69 households left, local people maintain their traditions.

 - Yangdong Folk Village – North Gyeongsang.
 Very well preserved traditional village which was founded in the 15th century.
-Nowadays this is a group of more than 160 traditional houses in dense forest, with local people still practising traditions of the old.
+A group of more than 160 traditional houses in dense forest, with local people still practising traditions of the old.

-- Dongnaeeupseong – Busan.
+- Dongnae eupseong – Busan.
 Ancient fortress of Busan city, first mentioned in 1021 AD.
-Fortress was extended in 1713, when the length of walls reached 5,240 m.
+Fortress was extended in 1713 – then the length of walls reached 5,240 m.

 - Geumjeongsanseong – Busan.
 Largest mountain fortress in South Korea.
 Fortress was built in 1703 and walls were some 17 km long, 1.5 – 3 m tall.